 - Form tutors can replicate form time from home by setting up a virtual morning registration

-- Send surveys to check in on parent and student wellbeing, workload and concerns
+- Using a tool like Wellbeing Tracker, makes it easier to send surveys and check in on parent and student wellbeing, workload, and concerns

 - Ask for feedback on current distance learning processes - ask if there are ways you can improve

 - Email both students and parents the work you’re setting classes so parents are kept in the loop